RedPRL/cooltt/README.md

 $ dune exec ./src/bin/main.exe          # from the `cooltt` top-level directory
 ```

-## syntax

-This experimental proof assistant supports the following top-level declarations:

- - A definition, written `let NAME : TYPE = TERM`
- - A command to normalize an expression `normalize TERM`; in this command, `TERM` must be synthesizable.

-Unlike in the paper, names instead of indices are used for the surface syntax.
-The following are
-the valid expressions in cooltt.

-     -- Let bindings
-     let NAME = TERM in TERM
-     let NAME : TYPE = TERM in TERM

-     -- Natural numbers
-     nat, 0, 1, 2...

-     -- Recursion on natural numbers
-     rec NUMBER at x => MOTIVE with [
-     | zero => TERM
-     | suc (n => ih) => TERM
-     ]

-     -- Functions
-     (NAME : TP) -> TP
-     \NAME => TERM
-     TERM TERM

-     -- Pairs
-     (NAME : TP) * TP
-     [TERM, TERM]
-     fst TERM
-     snd TERM

-     -- Identity
-     Id TYPE TERM TERM
-     refl TERM
-     match PRF at x y prf => MOTIVE with [
-     | refl x -> TERM
-     ]

 A small collection of example programs is contained in the `test/` directory.
 See `test/README.md`
 for a brief description of each program's purpose.